 Belief in the name of Jesus Christ is required for salvation.
-Nowhere does the Bible state that baptism is performed in the name of anyone else, including God the Father or the Holy Spirit.
+Except for Matthew 28:19, nowhere else does the Bible state that baptism is performed in the name of anyone except Jesus Christ and even God the Father and the Holy Spirit are never mentioned.

-Matthew 28:19 Is Added Text-Scriptural Proof
+Matthew 28:19

-There is one verse-and only one-that differs from all others that require baptism to be "in the name of Jesus Christ":
+There is one verse in the Bible-and only one-that specifies baptism to be performed other than "in the name of Jesus Christ":